spacer spacer spacer spacer spacer spacer spacer spacer

 www.luigibianchi.com

-Dfm2API UtilityC/C++ Users Jounal Cover Page
+Dfm2API/DfmTranslator UtilitiesC/C++ Users Jounal Cover Page

 separator images

-A Borland VCL Form Converter
+A VCL Form Converter

 What’s this utility for?

-As you probably know, Borland C++ Builder and Delphi define a resource file format (DFM) that cannot be used in non-VCL applications.
-Dfm2API is an extendable tool that converts a Borland DFM resource file into a standard RC (resource script) file and a CPP and HPP file.
-Extendable means that this conversion is not exhaustive, but that you can adapt it at our wish (you can download the code from CUJ site).
-Because a DFM file contains also a lot of information about controls initializations (e.g. you can specify which strings appears in a combobox without writing code), this utility extracts them and then automatically writes the required code (generally API calls) in a CPP file so that you can use some of the RAD facilities in non-VCL applications too.
-This utility can also extract DFM resources (i.e. menu, images, etc) from binaries (EXE, DLL).
-It is then possible to apply this conversion process to binary files, even if the source code is not available!
+Embarcadero C++ Builder and Delphi (previously from Borland and CodeGear) define a resource file format (DFM) that cannot be used in non-VCL applications.
+Dfm2API is a free tool that converts a Borland DFM resource file into a standard Windows RC (resource script) file and a CPP and HPP file with Windows API calls to replicate the behaviour of the VCL form without writing a single line of code!
+Another tool, the DfmTranslator, which is similar to Dfm2API and can be obtained with a small fee, allows you to customize the way in which the translation is done allowing you to support different GUI frameworks, different languages, and different compilers!
+Because a DFM file contains also a lot of information about controls initializations (e.g. you can specify which strings appears in a combobox without writing code), this utility extracts them and then automatically writes the required code in a CPP file so that you can use these RAD facilities in non-VCL applications!
+This utility can also operate on binary files (EXEs, DLLs, etc) extracting DFM resources (i.e. menu, images, etc) and replicating the appearence of each contained form!

 Who can benefit from it?

 Everybody!!!!
-Well, that’s not true, but I think that all the people that need a resource script file (both Delphi and C++ Builder users) or that wants to build WinAPI, MFC, or OWL applications could benefit from Dfm2Api.
-This tool can be also used to port your VCL forms into a Windows CE compatible format.
+Well, that’s not true, but all the people that need a resource script file (both Delphi and C++ Builder users) or that wants to build WinAPI, MFC, or OWL applications could benefit from Dfm2Api/DfmTranslator tools.
+The main advantages are:

 • Dramatically Smaller executable size (more than one order of magnitude!);